 What is a credit report?

-If you are 18 or more, your credit report is a profile of your personal credit history over the last six years.
-In includes information on mortgages, loans, overdrafts, credit and store cards, mobile phone contracts and sometimes, utilities.
+If you are 18 or more, your credit report is a profile of your personal credit history or credit file over the last six years.
+It includes information on mortgages and mortgage payments, loans, overdrafts, credit and store cards, mobile phone contracts and sometimes, utilities.
 It will show how you have managed the credit, including if you have missed payments or defaulted on loans.

 Will an excellent credit score guarantee your mortgage application is accepted?

 In short, no!
 Every lender has their own criteria and way of scoring which you must meet for your application to be accepted.
-In fact, at the moment, only one lender uses an agency-generated credit score to determine whether they will lend to you and if so, what rate of interest you will be offered.
-An excellent score does not guarantee you will be accepted for a mortgage.
-Conversely, a poor credit score does not mean your mortgage application will be declined.
+In fact, at the moment, only one lender uses an agency-generated credit scoring system to determine whether they will lend to you and if so, what rate of interest you will be offered.
+An excellent score does not guarantee you will be accepted for a mortgage loan.
+Conversely, a poor credit score does not mean your mortgage loan application will be declined.

 Whose credit score or credit report do mortgage lenders use?